 No diving is required as the survey work is timed to take place at low water when these vessels are exposed.
 These weekends offers participants a great chance to build up their field work experience.

-Aiming to extend the previous survey work undertaken by the NAS in Norfolk which, in the case of the Steam Trawler Sheraton, has resulted in five Part II projects.
-It also offers excellent opportunities to undertake record collecting for Part II survey projects.
+Aiming to extend the previous survey work undertaken by the NAS in Norfolk which, in the case of the Steam Trawler Sheraton, has resulted in five survey reports.

 Feel free to contact the NAS Office if you would like more details.